 For more on the experience and details of dry needling for knee pain, I answer some of your concerns here –> Dry Needling for Knee Pain Explained

 Dry needling can be an important part of your rehabilitation from quadriceps tendonitis, but it’s important to know there’s more involved.
 Once you’re able to get some pain relief, you need to rehab the area.
-Our chiropractic providers can help you with this next step as well.
+Our chiropractic providers are trained in this and can help you with this next step as well.

 After Dry Needling for Quadriceps Tendonitis – The Rehab Process